Comet-App/comet/README.md

-# comet-backend-api
+# Comet App
-The backend api for comet
+A public issue project for Comet App